mauricedchateau/vertx-deploy-example/README.md

 it is initialized with '1' before the <code>deployModule(...)</code> call, and it is counted down inside the *asynchronous* callback method.

-However, the timeout of the latch occurs (regardsless of the chosen timeout period) before the callback is called, **and** the callback is eventually called by the same thread as the one running the verticle's <code>start()</code> method (which starts the pleoyment to start with).
+However, the timeout of the latch occurs (regardsless of the chosen timeout period) before the callback is called, **and** the callback is eventually called by the same thread as the one running the verticle's <code>start()</code> method (which starts the deployment to begin with).
 Is the asynchronous behaviour exhausting the event loop thread pool?

 Steps to reproduce: